 Don't keep anyone from the conversation.
 The more engagement you have, the better.
 You want to be seen as human and relatable so that your fans and followers feel more comfortable interacting with your social media accounts.
 You can also make it easier for people to find what you've shared by including hashtags and providing them with incentives for sharing.
 You'll learn which hashtags are trending by the number of posts that come up under the ones you've decided to include in your content.

 Stand Out Online By Following Each Step in the Guide Entirely

 You now have the knowledge needed to stand out online.
-The more attention you give your social media accounts by putting your social media buttons everywhere you can and making sure that branding is consistent, the better chance you have of turning fans and followers into loyal customers of your brand.
+The more attention you give your social media accounts, the better off they will be.
+By putting your social media buttons everywhere and making sure that branding is consistent, the better chance you have of turning fans and followers into loyal customers of your brand.
 Request a free business report and transform the way you interact with your fans and followers on social media today.